Jeff-Ding/Soundtrackify/README.md

   * Integrated Twitter's [typeahead.js package](http://twitter.github.io/typeahead.js/) to support auto-complete fuzzy searching on each user keystroke
   * Removed disambiguation page and replaced with live-updating drop-down field of movie titles that display auto-complete results
   * Results from server method calls are relayed between pages through session variables to persist across page navigation
-  * Server method for querying Spotify API for songs is now called asynchronously upon movie selection (function findSongs in home.js) so that instead of hanging until songs are found, a loading message is displayed
+  * Server method for querying Spotify API for songs is now called asynchronously upon movie selection (function findSongs in home.js, using Node package Fibers on server) so that instead of hanging until songs are found, a loading message is displayed
 * Added function parseTracks to home.js to offload raw text object parsing from server to client (replace crude SQL substring matching with precise regular expression matching in JavaScript)
 * Rewrote back-end to incorporate IMDbPY update and streamline database integration
  * In addition to importing raw text dump to SQL database, IMDbPY provides interface to database with wrapper functions for querying movie info fields